 A non-exhaustive list of categories is one in which the options provided by the researcher do not cover all the potential responses, and therefore restricts the diversity of data that the survey generates.

 Non-exhaustive lists are problematic for at least two reasons.
 At minimum, they result in a lack of analytical detail.
 More importantly, they might lead to misleading results.
 Here’s an example: among other data, schools in Greece ask students what languages they prefer to study as part of their Modern Foreign Languages provision.
 Typically, students are asked to choose between French and German (in addition to English, which is taught by default).
-However, in April 2013 my colleagues and I added an open field to the form (“Other language: please explain…”), and we found that French ranked behind Spanish, Italian, Albanian and Chinese in actual popularity.
+However, in April 2013 my colleagues and I added an open field to the form (“Other language: please explain…”), and we found that French was actually a much less popular option than Spanish, Italian, Albanian and Chinese.
 These data were noted by the local school authorities, and we were strongly advised to use the standard, closed-response form in future surveys.

 Another possible problem with poorly-designed closed response items is category overlap.
 The following is an example I have come across far too often: